muhaochen/seq_ppi/README.md

 ## Multifaceted Protein-Protein Interaction Prediction Based on Siamese Residual RCNN

 This is the repository for PIPR (originally Lasagna in our previous preprint version).
-This repository contains the source code and links to some datasets used in our paper. (to be updated)
+This repository contains the source code and links to some datasets used in our paper.

 Environment: